-However, there are those who say this is not the case, rather that power meters and oval chainrings don’t skew or inflate your power data.
+However, there are those who say this is not the case.
+Rather that power meters and oval chainrings don’t skew or inflate your power data.
 Take the folks at SRM for example.

 “We have had an increasing number of customers use Q-rings with their SRM Power Meter.
 There is no difference in wattage accuracy between using a regular chain ring or an elliptical chain ring.
 The important thing is that the SRM power meter is calibrated with a regular round chain ring to determine the slope of the power meter, which is exclusive to that power meter.
 Once this is determined, any type of chain ring can be used and wattage accuracy is maintained.
-Think of it in these terms, the elliptical chain ring only adds more leverage, which in turn can allow for more torque per pedal revolution.
+Think of it in these terms, the elliptical chain ring only adds more leverage.
+This in turn can allow for more torque per pedal revolution.
 This is no more different than changing the crank arm length, which has no effect on the accuracy of the power meter.
 Torque is torque…”

 Power Meter Specific Notes

 This is just a thorough way of saying they cannot attest to what impact, if any, oval rings might have on accuracy.
-I would suspect that the impact with Garmin Vector’s wouldn’t be much different than that with any other power meter.
-In fact, we have a customer that has compared their Vector’s with a Q-Ring to a PowerTap G3 hub.
+I would suspect that the impact with Garmin Rally’s wouldn’t be much different than that with any other power meter.
+In fact, we have a customer that has compared their Rally’s with a Q-Ring to a PowerTap G3 hub.
 He reports that the difference was negligible.

 power2max power meters are claimed accurate with oval rings by the manufacturer.
 Specifically, power2max says the cadence interval on their power meters is not discrete per crank revolution.
 Rather, the accelerometer data is sampled continuously, just like power data.
 In other words, they don’t make the assumption that pedaling velocity is constant and therefore, are not impacted by the use of oval rings.

 ROTOR 2INpower DM